I really love to read and write about books, TV shows, and movies.

-Consisting of 439 pages, this novel follows the protagonist, Margot, who’s recently lost her family in a tragic accident.
-Due to Margot being the sole survivor of this accident, she’s sent to an orphanage, and then to the home of the Albright’s to be the “companion” of their sick daughter, Agatha.
-Margot is initially thrown by the situation, especially when she meets the Albrights and discovers the oddity of their relationship with Agatha.
+Clocking in at 439 pages, this novel follows Margot, who has recently lost her family in a tragic accident.
+Margot, the sole survivor of this accident, is sent to an orphanage, and then to live with a family called the Albrights to be the “companion” of their sick daughter Agatha.
+Margot is initially thrown by the situation, especially when she meets the Albrights and discovers their odd relationship with Agatha.

 Note: This review contains a few spoilers.

 The first element of this novel that I noticed was the narration.
-Told in first person point of view by Margot, the audience gets to witness her perspective on the events she’s recalling.
+Told from a first-person point of view by Margot, the audience gets to witness her perspective on the events she’s recalling.
 Personally, I found the narration to be very insightful and straight to the point.
 Alender’s usage of point of view benefits the overall telling of the story, especially because it correlates with the fact that Margot, a teenager that has just lost her family and the only home she’s ever known, is pretty confused and baffled at the situation she finds herself in.

 Another thing that accelerated my experience as a reader was the characterization of every character in the story.
 There are many layers to each character, which is what makes the text so interesting to read.